5 Written questions

 - Strict Scrutiny

 - U.S. supreme court "federalizes" elements of defamation.
 What did the court do to federalize the tort?

 - True or False?
 Persons who participate in chat rooms on the internet do not have a reasonable expectation of privacy under the law

-- c True
+- a True

 - d In NY Times v.
 Sullivan they federalized public/private entities and public figures of whom need to show actual malice.
 The court took libel law under control

-5 Multiple Choice Questions
+5 Multiple choice questions

-5 True/False Questions
+5 True/False questions

 Negligence → guilty knowledge